Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 At 500 domains, that's 1,500 DNS records to manage, 500 annual renewals to track, and a constant operational burden.

-With ColdRelay's dedicated infrastructure, you can run up to 150 mailboxes on a single domain.
+With ColdRelay's dedicated infrastructure, you can run up to 100–150 mailboxes on a single domain — comfortably within the pattern-detection plausibility threshold for inbox providers.
 This changes the math completely:

 That's 98.6% fewer domains at 1,000 mailboxes.
 The operational simplification alone is worth the switch.